Rights – Evidence – ACTion (REAct)

 Where we do it

-We implement REAct in collaboration with our partners in 24 countries, thanks to over 250 Community Representatives who are trained in REAct.
-These REActors gather individual case information from their clients on the specific issues they face – from police abuse to inequitable health care, from gender-based violence to denial of property rights, and from prejudiced media coverage to discriminatory employment practices.
+Trained REActors in these countries gather information from their clients on the specific issues they face – from police abuse to inequitable health care, from gender-based violence to denial of property rights, and from prejudiced media coverage to discriminatory employment practices.
 REActors are usually members of the community who also work as peer educators and outreach workers.

 Middle East and North Africa (MENA)